cryptid-megalodon/bGPT-compression-experiments/README.md

 files, leading to more efficient training and inference.
 This would ameliorate the chief drawback of byte-based transformers.

+### Information Theory Disagrees with my hypothesis!
+I wanted to point out that later investigations into how the ZIP Deflate algorithm works would throw a bucket of cold water on my hypothesis.
+The Deflate algorithm uses a near entropy optimal compression algorithm meaning the sequence of bytes would look mostly like random noise to the model.
+Interestingly, some researchers have thrown some pretty big transformers at this problem in an attempt to discover a model that might be the basis for an even more efficient compression algorithm.
+They were not succcessful.
+I didn't fully appreciate this until I better understood how the compression algorithm works, but I was having a lot of fun with the project and learning a lot.
+I decided to finish a few runs and verify I didn't have compression breakthrough on my hands :).

 ## Personal Project Goals
 Aside from the theoretical basis for the project, I thought this would be a good way to learn more about ML research since the bGPT model was relatively small and I could easily